 Marcia has advised leaders in some of the world’s largest organizations.
 Often brought in as a “fixer,” she quickly aligns collaborative strategies with organization culture and amends skill shortages to radically change the speed of innovation.
-The tools Marcia uses surface people’s extraordinary capabilities and spark discovery in quick bursts.
+The tools she uses surface people’s extraordinary capabilities and spark discovery in quick bursts.
 She has been quoted on the BBC and World News This Morning, and in The Wall Street Journal, Fortune, and Forbes.
 She was Vice President and Information Futurist at PeopleSoft, Partner at The Altimeter Group, Fellow of The Society for New Communication Research, took a company public in 1995, and worked at Microsoft before the release of Windows.
 [Full Biography Here]